 - Some of the best football stadiums in London

 Special offers included with the London Pass

-Our London Pass itineraries should hopefully help you getting the most out of London Pass, but don’t forget that with a London Pass of any duration, you can also get special offers in shops and restaurants when you show your pass, such as:
+Our London Pass itineraries should hopefully help you getting the most out of London Pass.
+But don’t forget that with a London Pass you can also get special offers in shops and restaurants.
+Just show your pass.
+Some of these offers are:

 - £5 to spend at “Crest of London” souvenir shops.
 There is a giant shop in Piccadilly Circus and several stands dotted around London’s most famous tourist streets.

 - 15% discount at M&M’s World in Leicester Square.

 - Receive a free goodie bag when you spend £5 at the Beatles store (located on Baker Street).

-- A free cup of tea or coffee at Candy Cakes in Covent Garden (Ideal if you have visited the transport museum in London which is in the same square)
+- A free cup of tea or coffee at Candy Cakes in Covent Garden.
+This is ideal if you have visited the transport museum in London which is in the same square.